4d/docs/docs/WebServer/templates.md

 This powerful principle meets most needs related to text transformation.
 Note, however, that in some cases this can also allow malicious code to be inserted.
 For more information about this point, refer to the following section.

-## Security

-### Allowing methods

-Running a 4D method with `4DTEXT`, `4DHTML`, `4DEVAL`, `4DSCRIPT`, `4DIF`, `4DELSEIF` or `4DLOOP` from a web request is subject to the “Available through 4D tags and URLs (4DACTION...)” attribute value defined in the properties of the method.
-If the attribute is not checked for the method, it can not be called from a web request.

-### Prevention of malicious code insertion
+## Prevention of malicious code insertion

 4D tags accept different types of data as parameters: text, variables, methods, command names, etc. When this data is provided by your own code, there is no risk of malicious code insertion since you control the input.
 However, your database code often works with data that was, at one time or another, introduced through an external source (user input, import, etc.).